dilushamadushan/Online-Library-Management-System/.github/CONTRIBUTING.md

 ## Contributing

 Hi there!
 We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.
+Your help is essential in keeping it great.

 > [!IMPORTANT]
 > - Create new branch for your changes. make your changes there!